bartosz-dolecki/yak/README.md

 `pip install -r requirements-osx.txt` to install dependencies on Mac OS X.

 Note that this does not install additional Windows dependencies.

+### Contributing

+We are happy hear you want to contribute to our software.
+Make sure you have read and signed [Contributor License Agreement](https://github.com/exxeleron/yak/blob/master/CONTRIBUTING.md) beforehand.